Alan Fleming-Baird

 EDUCATION

-Alan studied with the composer Sir John Tavener before taking up a place as an undergraduate student at the Royal College of Music in London, (studying composition with Jeremy Dale-Roberts and piano with Ian Lake and, in seminar groups with Brian Eno and Sir Peter Maxwell Davies), he then accepting a scholarship to study as a postgraduate at the Royal Conservatoire of Scotland from which he graduated in 2006.
+Alan studied with the composer Sir John Tavener before taking up a place as an undergraduate student at the Royal College of Music in London, (studying composition with Jeremy Dale-Roberts and piano with Ian Lake and, in seminar groups with Brian Eno and Sir Peter Maxwell Davies), he then accepting a scholarship to study as a postgraduate in composition at the Royal Conservatoire of Scotland and then studying for a PhD from the University of Glasgow.

 COMPOSING

-Kensington Philharmonic Orchestra, Scots Opera Project, Scottish Festival Orchestra, London Voices, Belcea Quartet, London Chamber Orchestra, Edinburgh Quartet, City of
+Kensington Philharmonic Orchestra, Scottish Festival Orchestra, Philharmonia Orchestra, London Chamber Orchestra.

 Alan has also composed music for theatre, film, and television including :